StiglCZ/engine/readme.md

 #### Scene managing

-##### Currently being replaced by a new scene system! - not entirely true
-###### So, whats going on here?
-Well, this old scene manager is still used as template language for the new one, using the scenemkr utility in utilities/
 You can quickly load scenes using the scene manager, instead of manually placing objects.
 You can design a simple scene template file like this:
 ```